jbouffard/geopyspark/docs/guides/core-concepts.rst

 ProjectedExtent
 ---------------

-:class:`~geopyspark.geotrellis.ProjectedExtent` describes both the area on Earth a raster represents in addition to its CRS.
+``ProjectedExtent`` describes both the area on Earth a raster represents in addition to its CRS.
 Either the EPSG code or a proj4 string can be used to indicate the CRS of the ``ProjectedExtent``.